gordonjmarc/oath/README.md

 * Provide some assurance your code operates as expected.
 * BONUS: Update the script to take an argument to aggregate based upon an arbitrary time window.

+## Environment Details
+This is implemented in PHP 7 using composer and PHPUnit

+## Setup Notes
+todo

 ## Implementation Notes

 MySQL slow query log may have varying formats.
 Each Query Entry is composed of some headers, the query itself, and a timestamp